Anisotropy-induced spin parity effects: Semiclassical approach

 For the remainder of this subsection, we will set the magnetic field to zero, $H = 0$; the effect of the Zeeman term shall be the subject of Sec.~\ref{sec:semiclassical_Zeeman}.
 Adding on back the exchange interaction (here assumed to be secondary, i.e., that its energy scale lies within the gap $\sim K$), we now have planar spins sitting on each site which interact with its nearest neighbors in an antiferromagnetic fashion.
 To better describe this situation, it is now more convenient to have $\bm{n}$ and $\theta$ represent the orientation of the \textit{staggered} moments, i.e.,

 (This redefining procedure will be dealt with more systematically in Sec.~\ref{sec:semiclassical_Zeeman}.)
 The key observation to make is that \textit{the spin Berry phase term behaves as if $\bm{n}$ represents an $S = 1/2$ moment when $S$ is half-odd integer-valued, while this contribution is totally absent when $S$ is an integer}.
-Feeding \eqref{eq:staggered_moments} into \eqref{eq:planar_atomic_limit_action} and switching to a continuum description~\cite{Haldane_PRL_1988_SM}, we obtain a quantum XY model bearing the form
+Feeding \eqref{eq:staggered_moments} into \eqref{eq:planar_atomic_limit_action} and switching to a continuum description~\cite{Haldane_PRL_1988_SM}, we obtain (we shown in more detail later) a quantum XY model bearing the form